sec-js/gshell/README.md

 Description: A cross-platform shell generator tool that lets you generate whichever shell you want, in any system you want, giving you full control and automation.

-**If you find this tool helpful, then please give me a ⭐ as it tells me that I should add more features to it.**
+**If you find this tool helpful, then please give me a ⭐ as it tells me that I should add more features to it.
+(THANKS)**

 Is cross-platform, you can use it in operating systems such as: